OLIS is a cross-campus professional development unconference focused on innovation in online learning, to be held on February 1, 2019.

 OLIS participants will share experience and best practice surrounding online learning and teaching technologies, in order to improve student outcomes.
 Innovation in online teaching will be recognized and honored at this key university-wide event.
-The 2017 inaugural OLIS will feature a keynote address by John Seely Brown, nationally recognized innovation catalyst, visiting scholar at USC and co-chairman of the Deloitte Center for the Edge.
+OLIS 2019 will feature a keynote address by Air University, which is using virtual reality and other simulation technologies to teach technical skills as well as team building and human resources management.

-The College of Continuing Studies, University Libraries and the College of Arts and Sciences are co-hosting the first annual OLIS, organized cooperatively by Dr. Jennifer Roth-Burnette (CCS Innovation Team) and Dr. Nathan Loewen (CAS ETech).
+The College of Continuing Studies Bama By Distance and the College of Arts and Sciences are co-hosting OLIS 2019, organized cooperatively by Dr. Nathan Loewen (CAS ETech), Dr. Jennifer Roth-Burnette (CCS Innovation Team), and Cheryl Bosarge (Bama By Distance Faculty Training).